 Automatic cPanel Integration

-When using CrossBox with cPanel, we will scan for a local mail server and use that one by default.
-By doing so, CrossBox just plugs and plays seamlessly with your current mail server setup, without making any changes to your existing infrastructure.
+CrossBox just plugs and plays seamlessly with your current mail server setup, without making any changes to your existing mail server configuration.

-cPanel hosting accounts that have CrossBox enabled can choose CrossBox as their Webmail Application of choice when accessing cPanel's Webmail.
+cPanel users can choose CrossBox as their Webmail Application of choice when accessing cPanel's Webmail.

-Note that if you have a Branding Addon purchased, the cPanel Webmail interface will show App Logo you uploaded during the installation.
+Note that if you have a Branding Addon purchased, the cPanel Webmail interface will show your custom App Logo.

 Shortcut for CrossBox is also placed in the Software section of the user's cPanel interface.